 -

-Provide a 4-digit PIN — make note of this, in case you are asked to use it in the future — and confirm it when prompted.
+Provide a 4-digit PIN — make note of this, as this PIN will be requested whenever you sign in with the key — and confirm it when prompted.

 -

-Provide a short name for your key — this is the name that will appear on your list of MFA options.
+Provide a short name for your key — this is the name that will appear on your list of MFA options, name it how you will best remember it.

 -